ZacheryThomas/homeassistant-smartrent/README.md

 This is a basic Homeassistant component to support SmartRent Locks, Thermostats, Leak Sensors and Binary Switches.
 This component uses the `smartrent.py` library that can be found [here](https://github.com/ZacheryThomas/smartrent.py)!

+Feel free to ⭐️ this repo to get notified about the latest features!

 ![example screenshot](dashboard_screenshot.png)

 ## Installation